Learning to Segment Liquids in Real-world Images: Proposed Method

 \subsection{Boundary Attention}

-To leverage boundary information for improved mask prediction, we introduce cross-attention blocks alongside each transformer encoder block, which allow the mask branch to attend to features from the boundary branch.
+To leverage boundary information for improved mask prediction, cross-attention blocks are introduced alongside each transformer encoder block, allowing the mask branch to attend to features from the boundary branch.
 Specifically, at every $i$-th pair of cross-attention and transformer encoder blocks, we take the two sets of $K$ learnable queries from both the mask branch and the boundary branch and apply cross-attention between them, with the mask queries $Q_m^{(i)}$ serving as the query and the boundary queries at the same block $Q_b^{(i)}$ providing the key and value pairs:

 where $CrossAttnBlock$ implements standard multi-head cross-attention.
 We normalize both $Q_m$ and $Q_b$ using layer normalization before producing the queries and key-value pairs from them using projection layers.
 The cross-attention block is applied alongside each of the $L_2$ transformer blocks, allowing progressive refinement of mask predictions guided by boundary features.
 Our cross-attention mechanism allows the network to selectively attend to relevant boundary features at different spatial locations, leading to more accurate segmentation especially along liquid edges where transparency and reflection create ambiguities.